 Establishing and maintaining a positive school and classroom climate allows a school community to proactively prevent discipline issues by increasing the strength and the quality of classroom activities.
 Implicit in this approach is the assumption that participating in well-managed classroom activities encourages self-discipline by teaching students about what is possible through cooperation and coordination with others.
 It also provides the essential conditions for caring, support, clear expectations, and guidance that nurture healthy student development and motivation.

 A positive approach to discipline shifts the focus of discipline from punishment to restoration of relationships and restored understanding of and commitment to rules and order.
 The purpose of discipline then becomes the teaching of civility and interpersonal skills and the reconnection of alienated children.
-Preventive methods and multi-tiered models can provide pre-planned responses to disruption/violence, laying the foundation for positive discipline methods to be successful in creating the appropriate conditions for teachers to instruct effectively and for students to learn.
+Preventive methods and multi-tiered models can provide pre-planned responses to disruption/violence, laying the foundation for positive discipline methods to be successful in creating a safe school and the appropriate conditions for teachers to instruct effectively and for students to learn.

 American Academy of Pediatrics.
 (1998).
 Guidance for effective discipline.Pediatrics, 101, 723–728.